PaulWieland/ratgdo/docs/01_features.md

 * light/off - turns the light off.
 * lock/lock - locks out the wiresss remotes.
 * lock/unlock - unlocks the use of wireless remotes.
-* set_code_counter - sets the rolling code counter.
-Send a payload with an integer.
-Only needed to restore the rolling code counter if you completely erase the esp8266 flash memory.
-* sync - syncs the rolling code counter with your door opener - must be called after <em>set_code_counter</em> (this also happens whenever rebooting the esp).

 ##### Examples